isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We are less concerned with low-level issues, such as naming conventions and indentation style.
 However, no topic that can help a programmer is out of bounds.

-Our initial set of rules emphasize safety (of various forms) and simplicity.
+Our initial set of rules emphasizes safety (of various forms) and simplicity.
 They may very well be too strict.
 We expect to have to introduce more exceptions to better accommodate real-world needs.
 We also need more rules.